-To demonstrate the mega-investments necessary to develop a new drug (or biologic, biopharmaceutical, therapeutic, etc), I created “A Tough Pill to Swallow: illustrated guide to drug discovery” to visually explain each step in the process while giving the viewer a sense of the staggering amounts of time and money spent along the way.
+To demonstrate the mega-investments necessary to develop a new drug (or biologic, biopharmaceutical, therapeutic, etc), this infographic “A Tough Pill to Swallow: illustrated guide to drug discovery” visually explains each step in the process while giving the viewer a sense of the staggering amounts of time and money spent along the way.

 Disclaimer: time & money invested in each step are not drawn to scale… it’s merely a visual representation of average overall estimates.

 Image may be downsampled on some devices.
 If it looks bad, try this instead: Drug Discovery Infographic – Mobile